Abhishek Singh Tekcham

-Abhishek Singh Tekcham (Tekcham Abhishek Singh, born 2 January 2005) is an Indian professional footballer who plays as a defender for Indian Super League club Mohun Bagan SG and the India national team.
+Abhishek Singh Tekcham (Tekcham Abhishek Singh, born 2 January 2005) is an Indian professional footballer who plays as a defender for Indian Super League club Mohun Bagan and the India national team.

 Club career

 Abhishek Singh started his career with Minerva Academy, based in Punjab.
 In 2020, Minerva Academy parted away with Punjab FC.
-Some players from Minerva moved to Punjab FC, including Abhishek Singh before the 2021–22 I-League and since been part of the team.
+Some players from Minerva moved to Punjab FC, including Abhishek Singh before the 2021–22 I-League.
 He won the 2022–23 I-League, the then second division league of Indian football, with Punjab FC.

 International career

 Singh was part of the India under-20 squad for the 2023 AFC U-20 Asian Cup qualification and played all the three matches of the qualifiers.
 On 11 March 2025, the then India national team head coach Manolo Márquez announced Singh's inclusion in the squad for the third round of AFC Asian Cup qualification matches.
 He made his debut in a friendly against the Maldives before the qualifiers.